Signature Event Showcases Exploration, Creativity, and Grit

 -Billie Tsien, Guest Lecturer

-ShowLTU CoAD 2025 opens Thursday, May 8, with the student award ceremony and a guest lecture from renowned architect Billie Tsien of New York’s Tod Williams Billie Tsien Architects | Partners.
-Architecture and design students, industry leaders, and the public can hear “What Matters,” the topic of Tsien’s talk.
-The exhibition runs through Saturday, May 10, and is also open to the public.
+ShowLTU CoAD 2025 opened Thursday, May 8, with the student award ceremony and a guest lecture from renowned architect Billie Tsien of New York’s Tod Williams Billie Tsien Architects | Partners.
+Architecture and design students, industry leaders, and the public heard “What Matters,” the topic of Tsien’s talk.
+The exhibition, which was open to the public, ran through Saturday, May 10.

 Tsien’s work and the firm’s focus aim to reflect the values of educational, non-profit, and cultural institutions.
 Tsien holds a Bachelor of Fine Arts degree from Yale University and a Master of Architecture degree from the University of California, Los Angeles.
 She is chair of the U.S. Commission of Fine Arts; a fellow of the American Academy in Rome; and an inductee of the American Academy of Arts and Letters, the National Academy of Design, the American Academy of Arts and Sciences, and the American Philosophical Society.
 She is a registered architect in 10 U.S. states, including Michigan.